Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 After initiating the descent in idle thrust and with the aircraft’s attitude set to approximately 5 degrees nose-up, the aircraft’s airspeed will slowly decay.
 As the aircraft slows, match the airspeed to the flap indications on the speed tape.
 The maximum airspeed during the descent should not exceed Vref +20 or the landing placard speed minus 5 knots – whichever is lower (Boeing FCTM, 2023).

-Vref +20 is indicated by the white carrot on the speed tape.
-The white carrot will be displayed when Vref is selected in the CDU.
+Vref +20 is indicated by the white carrot on the speed tape, which is displayed when Vref is selected in the CDU.

 Lowering the Landing Gear (General Rule)